Hughenden Rocks: a walk through time

 Unlike chalk, flint nodules found in the upper chalk are very strong indeed making it a useful local building material.
 Flint is a form of silica, the origins of which were the silica-rich organisms such as diatoms (microscopic algae), other plankton and marine sponges.
 When these creatures died, their silica skeletons dissolved in the water near the sea floor.
 The deep, quiet waters of the chalk sea became locally saturated with silica, which was re-precipitated, giving rise to flints, which replaced some of the chalk, which dissolved away.
 Initially this was a sticky jelly-like substance but, over a very short period, the gel solidified into the very hard flint we find today.
-Often fossilized remains of sea-urchins and sponges can be found in the cores of flint nodules.
+Often fossilized remains of sea-urchins and sponges can be found in the cores of flint nodules, suggesting that they may have triggered the crystallisation of the flint nodules.
 Flint has been used in the Chilterns since the early Stone Age for making tools such as axe-heads, cutting tools and arrow heads.
 Later, flint was used in the flintlock mechanism in firearms.
 As a building material, flint is limited because of its irregular shapes and sizes.
+Notice that sandstone, rather than flint was used for the corners of the church building and for window surrounds, since it can more easily be worked into regularly shaped forms.
 Sometimes the flint nodules are ‘knapped’ (shaped) into more regular blocks, but this is a highly skilled and costly process, so it is reserved for finer buildings like St Michael and All Angels Church.

 From St Michael and All Angels Church, head uphill on the left side of the church (away from the carpark) until you reach a gate adjacent to the cattle grid for the road.
 Continue through the gate and uphill until you reach the Stableyard building opposite the main entrance gate to Hughenden Manor, looking out for more sarsen stones alongside the path in the left side of the drive.